 Whether you’re celebrating a birthday, a holiday, or just the fact that you’re camping, it seems there’s always something to celebrate while RVing.
 And of course, celebrations call for cake.

 Unfortunately, many find that baking a good cake in their RV is nearly impossible.
-This leads campers to rely on store-bought cakes, and we all know those cakes are not nearly as good as what you might make at home.
+This leads campers to rely on store-bought cakes, and we all know those are not nearly as good as what you might make at home.

 Fortunately, there are other ways around this dilemma, and not a single one has to involve purchasing a premade cake.
-In fact, every one of these solutions will produce a moist and delicious dessert that blows any store-bought version out of the water.
+In fact, every one of these solutions will produce a delicious dessert that blows any store-bought version out of the water.
 Not only that, but each baking option listed here will create a slightly different kind of cake, giving you an excuse to try them all.

 1. Use a pizza stone in your RV oven

 The first option is to go ahead and use the propane oven built into your RV.
 As we mentioned before, many people find this a difficult task, to say the least.

 Because RV ovens are so tiny, the heat doesn’t tend to be evenly distributed, leading to baked goods that are burned in the middle and underdone on the outsides.
 The solution to this problem?
 A pizza stone!
 By placing a pizza stone under whatever you’re baking, you can help distribute the heat more evenly.